-If you’ve worked on long-term jobs that stretch out over months, you know just how difficult it can be to keep up with income and expenses as the job progresses.
-It’s easy to find yourself in a position where you’ve overbilled or underbilled, especially on projects that have gone on longer than you might have expected.
-This is where percentage of completion (POC) accounting can be extremely helpful.
+If you’ve worked on long-term jobs that stretch out over months, you know just how difficult it can be to keep a handle on your profitability and cash flow.
+It’s easy to find yourself in a position where you’ve overbilled or underbilled, and making sure you have cash on hand when expenses are due can become increasingly challenging.
+When you reach this point, the percentage of completion (POC) revenue recognition method can be extremely helpful.

-In this guide we’ll walk through how to calculate revenue and expenses using the POC method and how this plays into the way you recognize revenue in the accounting period.
+In this guide we’ll walk through how to calculate project revenue and expenses using the POC method and how this plays into the way you recognize revenue in each accounting period.

 Key Takeaways

-• Percentage of completion (POC) is a method of accounting that contractors use to determine income and expenses based on how far along a job is.
+- The percentage of completion (POC) is a method of accounting that contractors use to determine income and expenses based on how far along a job is, and record revenue correctly.

 What is the Percentage of Completion Method in Construction?